SmithPR/module-writer/readme.md

 What can I do with this?
 ---

-* Generate Node or UMD modules as part of a build script
+* Generate Node (CJS) modules as part of a build script
 * Store data which contains functions
 * Write your own CLI tool